madic-creates/k3s-git-ops/docs/secretmanagement.md

 ### Adjusting kustomize configuration

+/// info
-To tell kustomize to use ksops for decryption, we need to add a **generators** configuration to the `kustomization.yaml` file:
+To tell kustomize to use ksops for decryption, we need to add a **generators** configuration to the `kustomization.yaml` file.
+///

 ```yaml title="kustomization.yaml"
 generators: